-Next, Plan Your Trip.
-Put in your start address and your destination and Metro Transit can give you your routes.
-Google Maps can do it for you, too, but Google is not always aware of re-routes.
-Because I do ride a lot, I keep my favorite stops bookmarked on my phone so I can always see when the next bus is coming.
+Next, Plan Your Trip here.
+Put in your start address or bus stop and your destination; Metro Transit will give you your route options.
+Google Maps can do this for you, too, but Google is not always aware of re-routes.
+Because I do ride often, I keep my favorite stops bookmarked on my phone so I can always see when the next bus is coming.
 You can also download the app.

-Other frequent bus riders also keep Uber or other car services bookmarked.
-If your kids are bigger, Nice Ride may be an option if the bus falls through.
-This has never happened on a bus trip for us.
-Interestingly, we have been stranded when our car broke down more than once.
+I like to have Uber or Lyft bookmarked on my phone just in case.
+If your kids are bigger, Nice Ride bicycles may be an option if the bus falls through.
+For the record, this has never happened on a bus trip for us, however, we have been stranded more than once when our car broke down.
 These same tactics work for those instances.
-We call these unexpected breakdowns “adventures,” and no matter how stressed we might be, we try to keep it fun for the kids.
+We call unexpected breakdowns “adventures,” and no matter how stressed we might be, we try to keep it fun for the kids.

 Packing For A Day Out

 If you plan to be out all day, you will want to pack a good bag.
 Depending on the age of your kids, I found several good day-trip packing lists online.
 I think the essentials, no matter what the age are: